 The Corporation strives to continuously reduce any detrimental environmental impact generated by its operations.
-The environmental footprint of the service and manufacturing facilities remains an ongoing focus and the Corporation establishes objectives and targets to reduce its impact on the environment.
+The environmental footprint of the services and manufacturing facilities remains an ongoing focus and the Corporation establishes objectives and targets to reduce its impact on the environment.
 New environmental reduction targets for energy consumption, carbon emissions, water consumption and waste generation were approved by the Corporation at the end of 2013 for the period covering 2014 to 2016.
-In 2010, the Bombardier Green Fund was also created to elicit and leverage the best site-related initiatives submitted by employees to improve the energy efficiency and overall environmental performance.
-The Green Fund process was launched in Aerospace and Transportation in 2011 and will be continued in 2014.
-More information about Bombardier's Environmental Management can be found on the Bombardier Corporate Social Responsibility website at: www.csr.bombardier.com
+More information about Bombardier's Environmental Management can be found at: www.csr.bombardier.com.